-River Deep, Mountain High is the legendary album from Ike & Tina with six tracks produced by Phil Spector including the title track, which was the first of five singles and a massive hit in Europe.
+River Deep, Mountain High is the legendary album from Ike & Tina with six tracks produced by Phil Spector.
+The title track was the first of five singles and a massive hit in Europe.
 Ike Turner produced the remaining tracks which are essentially superior re-recordings of some of Ike & Tina's earlier hits.
 The album was first released in Europe and Australia in mono and stereo configurations and was supposed to be released in the U.S. as Philles PHLP 4011, but was cancelled after the single did not so well in America.
 The stereo masters were sold to A&M Records, but the original monaural LP mix and master by Phil Spector is unique to the 1966 LPs.
 The 1969 A&M version and first American release of the album substitutes „You’re So Fine“ with Spector’s 1967 production of I’ll Never Need More Than This.
 Also the picture on the back cover is different and the liner notes were slightly updated.
-The album was re-issued on compact disc from A&M Records and in 2018 from Liberty.

 Producer: Phil Spector, Ike Turner